-If you are a U.S. citizen who is 21 years of age or older, you can apply for a Green Card for your parents.
-This Green Card is an immigrant visa that makes parents of U.S. citizens lawful permanent residents in the United States.
-There is no limit on the number of parent Green Cards issued each year.
+If you are a U.S. citizen who is 21 years of age or older, you can napply for a green card for your parents.
+This green card is an immigrant visa that makes parents of U.S. citizens lawful permanent residents in the United States.
+There is no limit on the number of parent green cards issued each year.
 The application process generally takes about 12 months and requires $420 in filing fees.
-This article explains the process of applying for a parent Green Card in detail.
+This article explains the process of applying for a parent green card in detail.

-The eligibility requirements for parent Green Cards are generally pretty straightforward.
-For a U.S. citizen's parent to file for permanent residence in the U.S., they have to be a legal parent of that citizen.
-"Legal parents" include:
+The eligibility requirements for parent green cards are generally pretty straightforward.
+For a U.S. citizen's parent to file for permanent residence in the U.S., they have to be a "legal parent" of that citizen.

-Even if a parent is eligible for a Green Card, they may not be admissible to the U.S. The recent enforcement of U.S. immigration laws like the Public Charge Rule may make it harder for certain parents of U.S. Citizens to get a Green Card, for example.
-The Public Charge rule assesses whether an immigrant is likely to become a burden on the U.S. government by asking:
+Even if a parent is eligible for a green card, they may not be admissible to the U.S. The recent enforcement of U.S. immigration laws like the public charge rule may make it harder for certain parents of U.S. Citizens to get a green card, for example.

-There are many other admissibility requirements for parents of U.S. Citizens in addition to the Public Charge rule.
-You can find a list of inadmissibility criteria here.
+There are many other admissibility requirements for parents of U.S. Citizens in addition to the public charge rule.
+You can find a list of inadmissibility criteria from USCIS..

 U.S. Citizenship and Immigration Services will generally approve your I-130 petition once you prove that your parent is actually your parent.
 As shown in the table below, the required evidence to submit differs slightly depending on the parent you request permanent residence.